gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Garry moved over silently, and slipped his arm across the physicist's back.

-"It couldn't tie," Dr. Copper said, "The dog was human-immune — and the serum reacted."
+"It couldn't lie," Dr. Copper said, "The dog was human-immune — and the serum reacted."

 "He's — all right?"
 Norris gasped.
 "Then — the animal is dead — dead forever?"